FREE SHIPPING ON ALL U.S. ORDERS FOR A LIMITED TIME!

 Why Cat Urine Is So Hard to Remove

 Cat urine is different from other pet messes.
-It contains high concentrations of uric acid, which forms crystals that cling to surfaces like carpets, wood floors, and furniture.
-These crystals don’t just sit there harmlessly—they reactivate when they come into contact with moisture.
-That’s why a spot that seemed clean can suddenly start smelling again when humidity rises or your pet has another accident in the same area.
+It contains high concentrations of uric acid, which forms crystals that cling to surfaces, carpets, wood floors, furniture.
+Ordinary cleaners can't touch them.
+Those crystals reactivate on contact with moisture, which is why a spot that looked perfectly clean can suddenly reek again when humidity climbs or a cat revisits the area.
+Regular cleaning products wash away visible stains or temporarily cover odors, but the actual problem stays put.
+That's where enzyme cleaners come in.

 How Enzyme Cleaners Work Their Magic